QuintenQVD0/PteroTools/README.md

 - `github.com/go-sql-driver/mysql` for connection with MySQL and running MySQL commands
 - `github.com/pmezard/go-difflib/difflib` for displaying the difference in startup
 - `golang.org/x/crypto/ssh/terminal` for securely letting you enter the MySQL password
-- `github.com/common-nighthawk/go-figure` for printing the ASCII text at the top

 ## Images